tokkonopapa/WordPress-IP-Geo-Block/README.md

 If you can not figure out your troubles, please let me know about the plugin you are using at the support forum.

-### Other Notes:

-After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

-If you do not want to keep the IP2Location plugins (
-    [IP2Location Tags][IP2Tag],
-    [IP2Location Variables][IP2Var],
-    [IP2Location Country Blocker][IP2Blk]
-) in `wp-content/plugins/` directory but just want to use its database, you can rename it to `ip2location` and upload it to `wp-content/`.

 ### License: